Matthew 6.13.

 Matthew 6.13 Message - “Keep us safe from ourselves and the Devil.”

-So because we have apó tu ponirú, we’re praying “from evil.”
-Now if we simply had apó ponirú, it could likewise be translated “from evil”… but now it could potentially be translated “by evil.”
+Because Jesus says apó tu ponirú, we’re praying “from evil.”
+Now if we had no determiner—no tu—and simply had apó ponirú, it could still be translated “from evil”… but now it could potentially be translated “by evil.”
 In other words, “Rescue us—by evil means if you have to.”
-And Jesus doesn’t want us praying that.
-God doesn’t do evil!

-So the Book of Common Prayer version, and the King James Version, have the Lord’s Prayer right: “Deliver us from evil.”
-Or as I translate it, “Rescue us from evil”—same idea.
-We shouldn’t only ask to be specifically rescued from Satan: There are plenty of other evils in the world, and we need to be saved from all of it.
+Same idea.
+We shouldn’t only ask to be specifically rescued from Satan: There are plenty of other evils in the world, and we need to be saved from all of them.

 There are a lot of Christians who naïvely think Satan is the source of all evil.
 It’s “the father of lies,” y’know,